β‘ Lesson 18: Eevee Real-Time Rendering

 - Check material Roughness (lower = more reflective)

-- Increase SSR Max Roughness setting
+- Raise the Raytracing Max Roughness setting

 π‘ Screen Space Philosophy: Screen space effects are Eevee's brilliant compromiseβthey give you 80% of the visual quality with 5% of the computational cost.
 Yes, they have limitations, but understanding and working within those limitations is what makes Eevee so powerful.
 Professional Eevee artists don't fight these limitations; they embrace them and design shots that leverage Eevee's strengths while avoiding its weaknesses.